cs124/labs/Lab3_InformationRetrieval.md

 For this next part, have someone take notes for your group so that you are prepared to share.

-Here's a quick refresher on the definition of precision and recall, from the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slp3/4.pdf) (Chapter 4, page 12):
+Here's a quick refresher on the definition of precision and recall, from the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slp3/4.pdf) (Chapter 4, pages 22-23):

 Precision measures the percentage of the items that the system detected (i.e., the system labeled as positive) that are in fact positive.
 It asks the question, _"Out of everything the model identified as positive, how many were actually positive?"_ Precision is defined as: